Werner Fürbringer

 Werner "Fips" Fürbringer (2 October 1888 – 8 February 1982) was a successful German U-boat commander in the Kaiserliche Marine during World War I, sinking 101 ships.
 He was later promoted to the rank of Konteradmiral during World War II.

 Early years

 Fürbringer was born in Braunschweig and entered the Imperial German Navy as a Seekadett on 3 April 1907.
 Subsequently, he attended basic training and was assigned on training ship SMS Charlotte.
 He also attended the Naval Academy and was promoted to the rank of Fähnrich zur See (officer candidate).

 He then spent some time aboard the cruiser SMS Roon, sailing in East Asia within the High Seas Fleet, before being transferred to the Heavy cruiser SMS Scharnhorst.
 During the time of his transfer, Fürbringer was promoted to the rank of Leutnant zur See on 28 September 1910.

-Spending another two years in Asia, Fürbringer returned home in November 1912 and was selected for U-boat training.
+Spending another two years with the East Asia Squadron in Jiaozhou Bay Leased Territory, Fürbringer returned home in November 1912 and was selected for U-boat training.